Iruya North of Argentina Reading Time:

 Iruya, North of Argentina 101

-Iruya, North of Argentina, is a magical gem of a town.
-Located in the province of Salta, though the only way in and out of town is along a dirt road from the neighboring province of Jujuy.
+Iruya is in the North of Argentina, and is a magical gem of a town.
+Iruya is technically located in the province of Salta, though the only way in and out of town is along a dirt road from the neighboring province of Jujuy.
 Most people come to Iruya after first passing through the Jujeño town of Humahuaca, which is about 3 hours away.

 The road from Humahuaca to Iruya is unpaved, bumpy, and incredibly curvy as you wind your way down the mountainside and into the valley.
 Bring some Dramamine with you if you have a tendency towards carsickness, and choose a seat in the front of the bus.
 It helped me quite a bit.

 The town of Iruya has a population of just over 3000 inhabitants and sits at 2780 meters (9120 feet) above sea level.

 The landscape surrounding Iruya is one to sit and admire.
 It’s totally unique and drastically different from the mountains I got accustomed to in the Jujuy province.
 The main activities in Iruya are eating, walking around town, hiking, and catching the views from the lookout points (miradores).

 Argentines will tell you that “Iruya es un sueño,” Iruya is a dream.
 Iruya is known for its nature and incredible desert/mountainous surroundings.
 This small Salteño town is not that easy to get to, which means fewer tourists, and less tourism than a lot of other Argentine towns.
 But a trip to Iruya is completely worth it.
 It’s known for being a little bit cut off from the rest of the country.
 The name Iruya comes from the Quechua language and means “abundance of straw.”
 The population of Iruya is mostly made up of people with indigenous roots.

 How to get to Iruya (como llegar a Iruya)